How-To: Preparing Your Files for the Perfect Prints

 If you want to make sure that your designs fall into the guidelines of the 3 colored lines, we have helpful templates you can download for each product that will act as a guide while you are in the designing stages of your prints.

-We hope this guide has been helpful, but of course, if you still need help, you can reach out to our friendly customer service team
+We hope this guide has been helpful, but of course, if you still need help, don’t hesitate to reach out to our friendly customer service team

 Leave a Reply